RabbitMQ Consumers Connected But Not Processing — Queue Depth Growing

 Ordered by hit rate.

 The consumer asked for prefetch_count = 100 but processes slowly.
 100 messages sit unacked while the consumer chews through one of them.
-The broker stops delivering.
+The broker stops delivering to that channel.

-How to spot it: In the RabbitMQ UI, the queue’s Unacked column is at or near the consumer’s prefetch total; Ready keeps growing.
+How to spot it: in the management UI, the queue’s Unacked column is at or near the consumer’s prefetch total; Ready keeps growing.

-How to spot it: redelivered=True on every message.
+How to spot it: redelivered=true on every message, and (on quorum queues) a rising x-delivery-count header.
 CPU spikes per delivery.
 No progress.

 auto_ack=True (a.k.a. “no-ack mode”) ack’s on delivery.
 If processing fails, the message is gone but the work was not done.
 Queue depth looks fine; the data is lost silently.

-How to spot it: No unacked count growing, no errors in broker, but consumers complain about silent data loss.
+How to spot it: no unacked count growing, no errors in the broker, but consumers report silent data loss.

 A Python consumer using one thread and prefetch=200 will only ever process one at a time.
-The other 199 are holding the slot.
+The other 199 are holding the slot and counting as unacked.

 How to spot it: CPU per worker is near zero, processing rate matches one slow job at a time.

-5. Channel closed by broker due to flow control
+Cause 5.
+Channel paused by broker due to flow control

-Memory or disk watermark exceeded; the broker pauses publishers and consumers.
+Memory or disk watermark exceeded; the broker raises a resource alarm and blocks publishers (and effectively stalls delivery).
 Consumers look connected but messages do not flow.
+The default memory high watermark is vm_memory_high_watermark.relative = 0.6 (60% of detected RAM) and the default disk_free_limit.absolute is 50MB.

-How to spot it: rabbitmqctl list_connections name state shows flow, or the management UI shows the node memory/disk alarm.
+How to spot it: rabbitmqctl list_connections name state shows flow, or the management UI shows the node memory/disk alarm banner.

 Shortest path to fix